samvk/postcard-creator/README.md

 #### Developer Notes

 *Greetings, World!* is written in ES6 syntax and compiled & polyfilled with Babel.
 It uses Webpack as its module bundler of choice.

-## Installation

-*Greetings, World!* can be run locally (up until emailing) or previewed at http://postcard.samvk.com.
-Note: Chrome 47+ requires HTTPS to access the webcam.
-This means the webcam feature should either be previewed locally or in FireFox (or upload the code to a secure domain).

 ## Steps